dalnefre/FPGA/tutorial/uart/README.md

 so we put the START bit on the LSB end of the data, and the STOP bit on the MSB end.
 If the `index` is not `0`,
-we shift the data toward the LSB, adding an IDLE bit on the MSB end, and decrement the `index`.
+we shift the data toward the LSB
+(adding an IDLE bit on the MSB end) and decrement the `index`.
 The shift is accomplished using a combination of _concatenation_ and a _range_ expression (`shift[9:1]`) that selects bits 9 through 1 (excluding 0) of `shift`.
-The bit to by transmitted
+The bit to be transmitted
 is continuously assigned to `tx` from the LSB of `shift`.